 Your attention at the start of any journey to Mull is captured primarily by the wonderful views of Oban, laid out around its natural amphitheatre and topped off by McCaig's Tower, a part-completed folly built in 1897.
 Meanwhile, to the seaward side the north end of the Isle of Kerrera is passing you by.
 The height of the ship allows you views over the island to the mountains of Mull in the distance.

 The monument atop the north end of Kerrera is in memory of David Hutcheson, who founded many of the steamer services to the isles: and in particular the company that became known by the name of his son-in-law, David MacBrayne.
 This is now Caledonian MacBrayne, or CalMac.
+The views on the landward side are dominated by the imposing Dunollie Castle.

 Next you pass the marker for the southern tip of the Isle of Lismore: the Eilean Musdile lighthouse.
 On the opposite side of the ship at this point is the much less obvious Lady's Rock, which is submerged at high tide except for the small light tower that marks it.
 It is said that Lachlan Cattenach, a Maclean of Duart was unable to produce a male heir and blamed his wife, Catherine, who he had married in about 1520.
 His solution was to have her "accidentally" stranded on Lady's Rock to await the incoming tide.